Optimal design of lottery with cumulative prospect theory: Experiments

+We consider the optimal design of lottery with the ticket price constraint, in which we use the low-level problem on losses with the ticket price constraint~\cref{prob:minus2} instead of \cref{cstr:4thlosssubprob}.
+We applied our algorithm presented in \cref{prop:fixed-improved} to the United States setting ($\alpha<\beta$) and \cref{algo:optlotpriceconst} to the Greece setting ($\alpha\ge \beta$).
+We set $N=1000$ for the United States setting since the computation requires $O(N^{2})$ time.
+For the Greece setting, we consider $\N=10^{9}$ to demonstrate the scalability of our linear-time algorithm (\cref{algo:optlotpriceconst}) and to show that large lotteries can be designed within a practical runtime.

-\paragraph{The United States setting: price-constrained case} To overcome the problems seen in the previous experiment, we add the constraint on a ticket price to the optimal design problem, as \cref{subsec:optlotpricecstr}.
-We conduct a numerical experiment with $\N= 1000$, $\wminus[\min]=2$, and the same CPT parameters as the unconstrained case. \cref{fig:prccstrUSA} shows the optimal design of the lotteries.
-The computation time is $819$ seconds.
-The ticket price is \$$2$, which coincides with the fixed-price constraint we imposed.
-The number of prizes is $576$, the maximum prize is \$$312.41$, and the seller's profit is \$$339.80$.
-Hence, the additional constraint results in the effective lottery design; the output structure is similar to the Canada setting.
+\paragraph{The United States setting} We conducted a numerical experiment with $\wminus[\min]=2$, and the same CPT parameters as the case in \cref{subsec:lotteryddesignexperiment}.
+The computation time was \textbf{0.056 seconds}. \cref{tab:usa-price-cap,fig:usa-price-cap} summarize the optimal design of lotteries.
+The worst loss is \$$2$, which coincides with the constraint we imposed, and the maximum gain is \$$310.41$.
+The ratio of gain tickets to the total number of tickets ($\numplus/\N$) is 57.6\%, and the seller's profit is \$$339.80$.
+Hence, the additional constraint results in the effective lottery design; the output structure is similar to the Canada setting in \cref{subsec:lotteryddesignexperiment}.